- Create a college email account for all of the colleges to which you’ll apply.

 - Begin working on your UC Personal Insight Questions, supplemental essays/writing prompts for the Common or Coalition applications.

-- First draft of UC personal statement should be finished and ready to review and edit.
+- First draft of UC personal insight questions should be finished and ready to review and edit.

 - Cal State Universities application is open on Oct 1st; remember to check each individual campus for deadlines and impaction.
 Cal State application is due on November 30th!